 Members 21 years of age or older have a \$1,000 annual emergency dental benefit per health plan year.
 The annual benefit plan year runs from October 1 - September 30.
-Medically necessary emergency dental care and extractions are covered for persons age 21 years and older who meet the criteria for a dental emergency.
-A dental emergency is an acute disorder of oral health resulting in severe pain and/or infection because of pathology or trauma.
+A dental

-Emergency dental services include:
+Emergency dental services\ include:

-- Emergency oral diagnostic examination (limited oral examination - problem focused); - Radiographs and laboratory services limited to the symptomatic teeth; - Composite resin due to recent tooth fracture for anterior teeth; - Prefabricated crowns, to eliminate pain due to recent tooth fracture only; - Recementation of clinically sound inlays, onlays, crowns, and fixed bridges; - Pulp cap, direct or indirect plus filling; - Root canals and vital pulpotomies when indicated for the treatment of acute infection or to eliminate pain; - Apicoectomy performed as a separate procedure, for treatment of acute infection or to eliminate pain, with favorable prognosis; - Immediate and palliative procedures, including extractions if medically necessary, for relief of pain associated with an oral or maxillofacial condition; - Tooth reimplantation of accidentally avulsed or displaced anterior tooth, with favorable prognosis; - Temporary restoration which provides palliative/sedative care (limited to the tooth receiving emergency treatment); - Initial treatment for acute infection, including, but not limited to, periapical and periodontal infections and abscesses by appropriate methods; - Preoperative procedures and anesthesia appropriate for optimal patient management; and - Cast crowns limited to the restoration of root canal treated teeth only.
+- Emergency oral diagnostic examination (limited oral examination - problem focused); - Radiographs and laboratory services limited to the symptomatic teeth; - Composite resin due to recent tooth fracture for anterior teeth; - Prefabricated crowns, to eliminate pain due to recent tooth fracture only; - Recementation of clinically sound inlays, onlays, crowns, and fixed bridges; - Pulp cap, direct or indirect plus filling; - Root canals and vital pulpotomies when indicated for the treatment of acute infection or to eliminate pain; - Apicoectomy performed as a separate procedure, for treatment of acute infection or to eliminate pain, with favorable prognosis; - Immediate and palliative procedures, including extractions if medically necessary, for relief of pain associated with an oral or maxillofacial condition; - Tooth reimplantation of accidentally avulsed or displaced anterior tooth, with favorable prognosis; - Temporary restoration which provides palliative/sedative care (limited to the tooth receiving emergency treatment); - Initial treatment for acute infection, including, but not limited to, periapical and periodontal infections and abscesses by appropriate methods; - Preoperative procedures and anesthesia appropriate for optimal patient management; and - Members age 21 and older that qualify for an emergent root canal may have a crown placed to complete the care.
+Otherwise, permanent crowns are not a covered benefit.

-Emergency dental services do not require prior authorization.
+\Emergency dental services do not require prior authorization.